titaschanda/TenNetLib.jl/docs/src/mps/example_dmrg.md

 change the Hamiltonian during DMRG simulations.

-Global Subspace Expansion can also be used to get rid of nasty local minimas (if needed).
+Global Subspace Expansion can also be used to get rid of nasty local minimas (if needed), if the `StateEnvs` is built from a single MPO.
 ```
 krylov_extend!(sysenv; extension_applyH_maxdim = 40)
 ```